 ||find my post on weaving a picture here||

 I receive a lot of questions what to use for warp threads and as you know from this post, you can use a lot of different threads for your warp.
-I have used quite a few myself, before I found Maysville cotton warp.
+I like to use a cotton warp thread for my weaves.
 This is my favorite because this cotton warp is wound very tightly making it strong with very little stretch.
 You might be asking why is that important, and the reason is your warp is the backbone of your weave.
 You can do a lot of crazy fun stuff with your weft, but if you aren’t using a good warp or didn’t warp your loom properly then you’ll have issues when you take your weaving off the loom.
 A strong warp lets you add a lot of heavy layers and texture to your weave and a warp that doesn’t stretch means that once you take your weave off the loom, your warp threads will hold their form (for the most part) and your weave won’t shrink or get wavy.
 Although, it is important to keep in mind that what you do with your weft might cause your weave to get wavy also, as I wrote about my own experience here.

 Have you ever woven with a colored warp?
 What is your favorite colored warp to use?
 Also I would love to hear about any wishlist worthy items you have come across.

 KateFor more fun, follow me here ->